gaeqs/Mindset/README.md

-# Mnemea - Neuronal scene Representation and Management Library
+# Mindset - Neuronal scene Representation and Management Library

 © 2025.
 VG-Lab / URJC

 ## Introduction

-Mnemea is a C++ library designed for efficient representation, management, and analysis of complex neural scenes.
+Mindset is a C++ library designed for efficient representation, management, and analysis of complex neural scenes.
 It provides robust data structures and utility functions to manage datasets consisting of neurons, synapses, morphologies, hierarchical node structures, and associated properties.

 ### Key Features:
 - Efficient neuron and synapse management